pymupdf/PyMuPDF/docs/shape.rst

    .. method:: insert_textbox(rect, buffer, fontsize=11, fontname="helv", fontfile=None, set_simple=False, encoding=TEXT_ENCODING_LATIN, color=None, fill=None, render_mode=0, border_width=1, expandtabs=8, align=TEXT_ALIGN_LEFT, rotate=0, morph=None, stroke_opacity=1, fill_opacity=1, oc=0)

       PDF only: Insert text into the specified rectangle.
 The text will be split into lines and words and then filled into the available space, starting from one of the four rectangle corners, which depends on *rotate*.
-Line feeds will be respected as well as multiple spaces will be.
+Line feeds and multiple space will be respected.

       :arg rect_like rect: the area to use.
 It must be finite and not empty.

       :arg str/sequence buffer: the text to be inserted.
 Must be specified as a string or a sequence of strings.
 Line breaks are respected also when occurring in a sequence entry.

       :arg int align: align each text line.
 Default is 0 (left).
 Centered, right and justified are the other supported options, see :ref:`TextAlign`.
 Please note that the effect of parameter value *TEXT_ALIGN_JUSTIFY* is only achievable with "simple" (single-byte) fonts (including the :ref:`Base-14-Fonts`).
-Refer to :ref:`AdobeManual`, section 5.2.2, page 399.

       :arg int expandtabs: controls handling of tab characters *\t* using the *string.expandtabs()* method **per each line**.